AliBasicCoder/fs-pro/README.md

 - have a file structure system see [Model Class](https://fs-pro-docs.herokuapp.com/classes/_src_model_.model.html)
 - will delete the whole dir when you use the [delete](https://fs-pro-docs.herokuapp.com/classes/_src_dir_.dir.html#delete) method
 - provide advanced watching methods see [Dir.watch method](https://fs-pro-docs.herokuapp.com/classes/_src_dir_.dir.html#watch) and [File.watch method](https://fs-pro-docs.herokuapp.com/classes/_src_file_.file.html#watch)
-- you could add or overwrite any method you like on any class you like via plugins see [addPlugin](https://fs-pro-docs.herokuapp.com/modules/_src_pluginadder_.html#addplugin)
+- you could add or overwrite any method you like on any class you like via plugins see [how to create plugins](#Creating%20plugins) and [addPlugin](https://fs-pro-docs.herokuapp.com/modules/_src_pluginadder_.html#addplugin)

 ## plugins